sketch-hq/BCCollectionView/readme.txt

 	- (void)iconView:(BCCollectionView *)iconView didSelectItem:(id)anItem withViewController:(NSViewController *)viewController;
 	- (void)iconView:(BCCollectionView *)iconView didDeselectItem:(id)anItem withViewController:(NSViewController *)viewController;

+# Groups

+The latest addition to BCCollectionView has to with groups.
+Just like IKImageBrowserView, we can now divide the items into groups.
+A group is simply a range with a title, and the delegate can supply a custom NSViewController to represent the header.
+Groups can be set using the default way to load the BCCollectionView:

+	- (void)reloadDataWithItems:(NSArray *)newContent groups:(NSArray *)newGroups emptyCaches:(BOOL)shouldEmptyCaches;

 # License

 BCCollectionView is licensed under the BSD license